Record office policies and deposits

 • maintaining contact with our existing depositors and donors to ensure that our current collections continue to grow

-• continuing formal arrangements for deposit of county council archives through the Records Retention and Disposal schedule
+• continuing formal arrangements for deposit of council archives (for both current and predecessor bodies) through the North Yorkshire Council records retention and disposal schedule

 • strengthening links with place of deposit contacts to ensure timely transfers of public records

-• analyzing information about our current holdings and regularly reviewing our Collections Development Plan
+• analysing information about our current holdings and regularly reviewing our forward plan on collections development

 • published material, unless it forms an integral part of an archive, is of value as a research aid or contains significant manuscript annotations